An Ongoing Series of Informational Entries from Pevic Mesh Trials I Watched

 Ethicon launched TVT-O, invented by Professor Jean de Leval, when Ethicon only had a small number of short-term results on TVT-O implanted in only one study by only one doctor, the inventor, de Leval.

-The inventor had a financial stake in the success of the TVT-O, because his university collected royalties on every TVT-O sold, pursuant to a licensing agreement Tom Kline read to the jury.
+The inventor had a financial stake in the success of the TVT-O, because his university collected royalties on every TVT-O sold, pursuant to a licensing agreement Plaintiff's counsel read to the jury.

 Elbert testified that Ultrapro, a partially absorbable mesh, was not suitable for placement in the mid-urethral area for treatment of SUI.
 She claimed that they had been unable to place Ultrapro in the mid-urethral area of a cadaver because the mesh was too large, with larger pores.